lpetit/import_from_Manon/docs/source/pipeline/mri_processing.rst

   See section `Averaged measures in common space <https://high-frequency-mri-database-supplementary.readthedocs.io/en/latest/results/average_maps.html>`_   for an overview of each measurement.

-  See section `MRI quantitative measure <https://high-frequency-mri-database-supplementary.readthedocs.io/en/latest/results/measure.html>`_ for the    distribution of measurements.
+  See section `MRI quantitative measures <https://high-frequency-mri-database-supplementary.readthedocs.io/en/latest/results/measure.html>`_ for the    distribution of measurements.